SDL-Hercules-390/hyperion/readme/README.SNA.md

 Jeff Snyder provided the following example configuration for a newly installed Ubuntu 20.04.3 server:

-Set up the initial bridge to the ethernet inteface by updating the `/etc/netplan/00-installer-config.yaml` file to contain:
+Set up the initial bridge to the ethernet interface by updating the `/etc/netplan/00-installer-config.yaml` file to contain: